Food and Wine Pairing 101

 Pairing a high acid wine – Riesling, Sauvignon Blanc, Pinot Noir, or Chianti, for example – with a rich meal works wonderfully.
 The acid in the wine cleanses the palate of the fat, while the oil in the dish rounds out the angularity of the wine.

-Pinot Noir with its tart fruit and juicy acidity is gorgeous with duck confit – rich duck legs slow cooked in their own fat.
-Taking the pairing above example of pairing Sauvignon Blanc with pasta primavera, the bracing wine softens from fat in the olive oil or cream sauce, while the rich sauce is brightened by the acid in the wine.
+Pinot Noir, with its tart fruit and juicy acidity, is gorgeous with duck confit – rich duck legs slow cooked in their own fat.
+The bracing wine softens from fat in the oil, while the rich meat is brightened by the acid in the wine.

 4. Watch Out for Sweet